Rukmini-Meda/Rukmini-Meda/README.md

 ### About me 👩

-I am an undergraduate student at Indian Institute of Information Technology, Sri City.
-I work on web and flutter development projects.
-I ❤ contributing to open source.
+- I'm an undergraduate student at Indian Institute of Information Technology, Sri City.

-- 🔭 I’m currently learning MERN stack and Deep Learning
+- I'm a full stack and flutter developer.
+- I'm on a quest to write clean and error free code.
+- I'm also interested in Deep Learning, Applied Science and Mathematics.
+- Ping me if you wanna have a short chat about anything in Tech!

 <!--
 **Rukmini-Meda/Rukmini-Meda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 ### Technical Skills